Yes, You Can Fly Long Haul With A Baby!

 Portable canopies that you rig up over the bassinets can help babies sleep, but you can easily improvise the effect with a baby blanket or light towel.
 The Turkish towel we packed was useful for this (and a number of other things to) without taking up too much space in the diaper bag.

 Our motto for these 23-hour flights was, “What baby wants, baby gets” and you just can’t predict what the magic lifesaver will be.
 For us it turned out to be raisins.
 The plane is taking off– give him a raisin to chew on.
 He’s getting over-tired– give him another raisin.
 And so on.

 If your child is drinking milk, having some on hand is a necessity.
 The airline staff will be helpful when it comes to preparing and warming up milk or water for formula, but don’t count on the airline having milk.
 Many don’t stock it.

-Note: A bottle or something to chew on is also great for preventing air-pressure changes from bothering your little one at take-off and especially on landing.
+Note: A bottle, sippy cup, pacifier or lollipop is great for preventing air-pressure changes from bothering your little one at take-off and especially on landing.